-Nominations for round 2 of the MYOB Community Netball Fund open in July, please check back for updates
+Nominations for the MYOB Community Netball Fund are currently closed.
+Please check back for updates.

 When you and your team mates go out on the netball court, you play your hearts out for the love of the game, and the friendships and values netball gives you, that often stay with you beyond the court.

 That’s why MYOB, proud Principal Partner of the Silver Ferns, has set up our community netball fund. $5 from every new MYOB Essentials or AccountRight subscription (excludes Essentials Connected Ledger) goes to our community netball fund to support teams that need help.
 It’s open to any school, centre and club team in New Zealand, that could do with a bit of financial support.

 Whether its upgrading your netball uniforms and kit, repairing or upgrading of facilities, or even professional development for players and coaches, all you have to do is ask, using the form below.

 Your application has demonstrated in a clear and concise way any of the below:

 - A genuine need for funding for a specific purpose related to netball